Salvadoran Civil War: More atrocities by the government

 The Inter-American Commission on Human Rights reported that, on 24 May 1982, a clandestine cemetery containing the corpses of 150 disappeared persons was discovered near Puerta del Diablo, Panchimalco, approximately twelve kilometers from San Salvador.
-On 10 June 1982, almost 4,000 Salvadoran troops carried out a "cleanup" operation in the rebel-controlled Chalatenango province.
+On 10 June 1982, the U.S. press reported that almost 4,000 Salvadoran troops carried out a "cleanup" operation in the rebel-controlled Chalatenango province.
 Over 600 civilians were reportedly massacred during the Army sweep.
 The Salvadoran field commander acknowledged that an unknown number of civilian rebel sympathizers or "masas" were killed, while declaring the operation a success.
-Nineteen days later, the Army massacred 27 unarmed civilians during house raids in a San Salvador neighborhood.
+Nineteen days later, on 29 June 1982, the Army massacred 27 unarmed civilians during house raids in a San Salvador neighborhood.
 The women were raped and murdered.
 Everyone was dragged from their homes into the street and then executed.
 "The operation was a success," said the Salvadoran Defense Ministry communique.
 "This action was a result of training and professionalization of our officers and soldiers."

 During 1982 and 1983, government forces killed approximately 8,000 civilians a year.
 Although the figure is substantially less than the figures reported by human rights groups in 1980 and 1981, targeted executions as well as indiscriminate killings nonetheless remained an integral policy of the army and internal security forces, part of what Professor William Stanley described as a "strategy of mass murder" designed to terrorize the civilian population as well as opponents of the government.
 General Adolfo Blandón, the Salvadoran armed forces chief of staff during much of the 1980s, has stated, "Before 1983, we never took prisoners of war."